Waterlinked GPS inside

 During our operations, very often, we use a Waterlinked Underwater GPS.
-This helps us to keep track in 3D of our movements and link video recordings timing and telemetry to specific places.
-This experiments were done together with Andalú Sea.
+This helps us to keep track in 3D of our movements and link video recording’s timing and telemetry to specific places.
+These experiments were done together with Andalú Sea.
 Some examples of these 3D tracks are:

 Thanks to this technology, we can position the ROV when it is under the water, but…

-Using the Master Waterlinked GPS System (3), the boat knows the ROV’s position under the water thanks to some pulses that the ROV is sending using a Locator (1) installed in it.
+Using the Master Waterlinked GPS System (3), the boat knows the ROV’s position under the water thanks to some pulses that the ROV is sending using a Locator (1) installed.
 This Locator (1) sends pulses every n-seconds, and those pulses are listened to by the Antenna or Receivers (2), which transmits those pulses to the Master (3).

 In general, the Master (3) can compute a lot of information about positioning:

-To find out the relationship between Acoustic and Global positioning, the Waterlinked GPS requires pairing the Locator (1) with Master (3) before getting to the water.
+To determine the relationship between Acoustic and Global positioning, the Waterlinked GPS requires pairing the Locator (1) with the Master (3) before getting to the water.

-The Locator (1), which also has a GPS Chip installed, can synchronize its timing with the available GPS satellites.
-Once the Locator (1) is synchronized, it will start sending pulses.
+The Locator (1), which has a GPS Chip installed, can synchronize its timing with the available GPS satellites.
+Once the Locator (1) is synchronized, it sends pulses.

-The Master (3) is also synchronized with the available GPS satellites, and it will start reading those pulses.
+The Master (3) is also synchronized with the available GPS satellites and will start reading those pulses.